DevExpress-Examples/web-forms-pivot-grid-add-unbound-fields/Readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/E1892)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# Pivot Grid for Web Forms - How to Add Unbound Fields
+# Pivot Grid for Web Forms - How to Add Calculated Fields

 The following example shows how to add calculated fields to the [ASPxPivotGrid](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPivotGrid.ASPxPivotGrid).
 Calculated fields display the result of calculated expressions.
 Each calculated field has a binding expression that can be a formula or aggregate function.